 Elbow Veil - An elbow veil is a gorgeous, yet lighter look for your big day.
 It’s flattering for any woman to wear and it falls to the elbows.
 The best thing about this type of veil is it won’t compete with a short or long gown.
 It looks good with just about anything.
 It’s usually without hassle as you aren’t fighting with it to get out of your face all day and night.
 Embellishments are perfect for this type of veil as well.

 Ballet Veil - This is the perfect type of veil to wear when you want a long veil, but not too long.
 Commonly known as the “waltz veil” or “ballerina veil,” the ballet veil is usually knee or ankle length.
 It doesn’t traditionally touch the ground, making it easier for you to walk and dance if you want to wear it at the reception.
-It is still best worn with dresses that don’t trains.

-Chapel Veil - A chapel veil is the perfect length for many brides.
+Chapel Veil - A chapel veil is a perfect length for many brides.
 It’s not the longest veil of choice, yet short enough to allow movement.
 It’s perfect for updos and dresses without trains.
 The chapel veil is usually a few inches longer than the dress itself.
 It’s traditionally worn at more formal weddings, and many brides choose to take it off before the wedding reception.
 Although it’s short enough to walk in, dancing in a chapel veil might be difficult as guests try to navigate around it without bringing you down.

 Cathedral Veil - The cathedral veil is traditionally one that expresses beauty and elegance.
 It’s mostly seen at formal weddings, and it flows at least 20 centimeters past a train of a dress.
 That being said, before you choose a cathedral veil to go with your dress that has a train, make sure the two complement one another.
 This veil looks beautiful in photos, and it can extend up to nine feet making a cascading look.